 The bigger brands have joined the club too, using WhatsApp for D2C sales, retailer orders, order follow-ups, customer service, documentation and even payment.
 This has a huge impact on the FMCG supply chain, especially when the stores can easily reach out to brands for their needs.

 Back in 2018 when I was a business analyst at Bizom, I had the fortune to work with Sapat on their Tea Business Unit (You must try their Tea.
-If inner fulfillment had a taste, that’s what it would taste like) as well as the OTC division.
+If inner fulfilment had a taste, that’s what it would taste like) as well as the OTC division.
 In one of our monthly business review meetings, we were joined by Mr Nikhil Joshi, the managing director at Sapat.
-We were discussing Sapat’s strategy for growth and optimization and various Bizom solutions such as User/Distributor claims, BI tool that empowers internal teams with data and few more business aspects, when the Sapat team asked “What about WhatsApp?”
+We were discussing Sapat’s strategy for growth and optimization and various Bizom solutions such as User/Distributor claims, a BI tool that empowers internal teams with data and a few more business aspects when the Sapat team asked “What about WhatsApp?”
 We want to reach our retailers directly, talk to them, pass on direct benefits, send relative promotional messages and information on new launches, and help them place orders directly.
 Is that a possibility?”

 Back then it was a novice concept, but now it is a reality of the world and a product by Bizom – Bizom’s FMCG WhatsApp Ordering Bot.
 Thinking of that meeting, I am always humbled.
 A regional brand like Sapat was so visionary and passionate about using every innovative platform to reach every customer out there, hungry for growth.
 It did not take Sapat a crisis to really want to be the engine of their growth and I see the same hunger in the FMCG brands today.
 Truly, how we do business and how the supply chain works is at the peak of transformation.
 Whatsapp is no longer just an app, it is a grand marketplace that can help you set up shop inside every house.